alifeee/blogtest/steam-collage-api/steam-collage-api.md

 ### Hosting as an API

 The [original project][old steam collage] was just a Python file.
-The motivation this time was to make an [API] so I could host the Python file on a [server] and get the images from anywhere.
+The motivation this time was to make an [API], so I could host the Python file on a [server] and get the images from anywhere.
 Then, anyone could make a collage, without having to screw around installing Python (even with what fun that is).

 For an API in Python, I found [Flask].
 It seems to do all I want, as well as having an *ancient*-looking logo.
 You can run a basic HTTP server with some simple code.